gtorrent/gtorrent-ncurses/README.md

 ================
 q: quit

-a: Add torrent (you must type the full path of the torrent FOR THE TIME BEING)
+a: Add torrent (you may use "~" to represent your home directory)